Current Lab Members

 Kimberly Dahl (she/her) is a Ph.D. student in Speech, Language, and Hearing Sciences at Boston University.
 Kim received her master’s degrees in communication disorders at the University of Rhode Island and in linguistics at the University of Texas at Austin.
 She is a speech-language pathologist who completed her clinical training in voice and swallowing disorders at Oregon Health and Science University.
 Kim is interested in vocal motor control, voice perception, and gender-affirming voice care.

 Daria Dragicevic (she/her) is a Ph.D. student in Speech, Language, and Hearing Sciences at Boston University.
-She received her B.A. in Linguistics from San Diego State University with a certificate in Computational Linguistics.
-Daria is interested in understanding longitudinal speech changes in people with Parkinson’s disease.
-In 2022, Daria was awarded a Rafik B. Hariri Graduate Student Fellowship for Computing and Computational Science & Engineering to further her data-driven research.
-In her free time, Daria enjoys going to local spin classes, open-water swimming, and trying new cuisines.
+She holds a B.A. in Linguistics with a certificate in Computational Linguistics from San Diego State University.
+Her research focuses on articulatory imprecision in people with Parkinson’s disease, using both acoustics and kinematics.
+In 2022, Daria received the Rafik B. Hariri Graduate Student Fellowship for Computing and Computational Science & Engineering to advance her data-driven studies.
+She is also an advocate for individuals with rare, neurological diseases and enjoys participating in open water swim races and para-triathlons around New England.

 Turley Duque (she/her) is a Ph.D. student in Speech, Language, and Hearing Sciences at Boston University.
 Turley is a McNair Scholar and received her B.A. in Behavioral Neuroscience from the University of San Diego, where she studied temporal and spatial memory in ADHD model rats.
 She is interested in researching the neural processes when verbal communication is disturbed.
 In her free time, she loves to travel this world and others through the pages of books.